KDE/kube/docs/design.md

 * Controllers can be tested by providing mock implementations of the relevant infrastructure parts.
 * Models can be tested by providing fake implementations of the relevant infrastructure parts.
 * Infrastructure parts can be tested individually.

+# The new design

+The application consists of various application components.
+A component could be a maillist, an event-editor or the complete kube-mail application.
+Each component is instantiable on it's own, and has an API to interact with it.
+The API i.e. allows to set a folder for the maillist, or an event for the event-editor.
+Components can be nested (a component can instantiate another component)

+Components are requested from a factory, allowing to return different versions depending on modifiers passed in, or the global application context (i.e. mobile variants of the UI).

+A component primarily is a QML UI.
+The QML UI is built on top of:
+* One or more models that are instantiated to provide the data.
+* Actions that are instatiated in QML.

+## Models

+Models are self contained and have an API to set i.e. a query for what to load.
+Models can load data from anywhere.

+## Actions

+An action represents something that can be done, such as "mark as read", "delete", "move somewhere".

+An action has:
+* an id (org.kube.mail.make-as-read)
+* an active state (a property for the UI to know when the action can be triggered, that changes depending on the context)
+* an action context, which contains everything the action needs to execute.
+* an action icon
+* an action name

+The action context contains the dataset the action works upon plus any additional information that is required.
+A mark-as-read action for instance only requires the mail-set to work on, while a tag-with action requires any entity (mail, event, ...) and a tag (unless there is one action per tag...).
+The action can through property-binding reevaluate its active state based on the currently set context that the UI continuously updates through property binding.
+Context objects can be shared by various actions.

+### Automatic action discovery
+While in may places explicit instantiation of actions is desirable, sometimes we may want to offer all available actions for a certain type.
+For this it should be possible to i.e. query for all actions that apply to a mail.
+That way it is possible to centrally add a new action that automatically becomes available everywhere.
+Note that this only works for actions that don't require an additional UI, since the components would have to embedd that somewhere.

+### Implementation

+Actions could be simply objects that provide the API, and that QML can instantiate directly with it's id.
+The C++ implementation of the action can then lookup the action implementation using the id and call it with it's context when executed.

+## Component interaction

+The application is made up of various nested components that sometimes need to interact with each other.

+If we look at the example of the org.kube.mail component:
+1. The folderlist-component current-folder property is connected to maillist parentFolder property to display the mails of the currently selected folder.
+2. The "add-note" action might either switch the application state to the org.kube.note application, or it might just display a quick-note widget directly inline.

+The first usecase can be achieved by the parent component doing a property binding to connect the different components together as desired.

+The second usecase requires actions to interact with 'a' parent component, but without knowing with which one.
+Actions can thus post requests for application state changes, that bubble up through the components and can be catched by any of the parent components.

+This makes it possible for i.e. a maillist to display a note-widget directly inline, or handing the request up to the parent component which could show a full note editor.
+And if nothing handles the request it bubbles up to the root component (the shell), which can then switch to the note application component.

+### Application state changes requests

+A request always requires a context that tells the handler what to do.
+This could be the note to edit, or the date-range to display in the calendar, or the recepient for the mail composer.